 It was this praise for Putin that led to the emotional climax of the press conference: a dramatic confrontation between Lively and LaBarbera and a pair of LGBT advocates.
 Details, after the jump.

-After Lively, LaBarbera, and Quinlan spoke at length, Gramley rose to make her remarks but was interrupted by Ellen Sturtz and Viacheslav Revin of the Spectrum Human Rights Alliance.
+After Lively, LaBarbera, and Quinlan spoke at length, Gramley rose to make her remarks but was interrupted by LGBT rights activists Ellen Sturtz and Viacheslav Revin.
 Revin attempted to read a statement in Russian, which Sturtz intended to translate.
 At first Gramley tried to continue her remarks, but soon stopped talking as the incident escalated.

 Security then escorted Sturtz and Revin from the room.
 As Sturtz left, she said to Lively, "Stop the killing that is going on in your name in Uganda and Russia!"

 Watch: Video courtesy of Michael K. Lavers.

 This is the statement that Revin, a gay Russian expat, intended to make:

 Putin is a dictator who condemned to death thousands of orphaned children by banning foreign adoptions.
 Putin is a corrupted thief who invents scapegoats and deflects attention from his crimes.
 His latest invention is the anti-gay law, so gays in modern Russia feel like Jews back in the USSR.
 Declaring support for Putin means denying democracy and demanding racial segregation.
 This is what Putin is doing in Russia now in regards to gays and migrant workers from Central Asia.